thelicensinggroup/.github/profile/README.md

 # Project Status

-Our website has just transitioned to a new design.
-Until we can get all our old content re-added, there isn't much on the site.
+We are slowly adding licenses, and articles.
+Currently there's not much here.

 # Contributing

 We are not currently accepting contributions.
+We encourage you to fork us!